abap2UI5/docs/docs/development/popups.md

 #### Separated App
 For better source code structure, it's possible to encapsulate popups in separate classes and call them through [navigation](/development/navigation).

+#### Stack
+If you need to manage a stack of multiple popups, remember that abap2UI5 displays only one popup at a time on the frontend.
+However, you can maintain a popup stack in your backend logic and re-display the previous popup as needed.
+Check out `Z2UI5_CL_DEMO_APP_161`.

 ### Popover
 To display a popover, use the method `client->popover_display` and specify the ID of the control where you want the popover to appear: